davidjguru/davidjguru.github.io/_posts/2021-02-21-Patterns_and_aliases_programmatically_in_drupal.md

 {% gist 590bf212c2a31528ea872a27f7bf3443 %}

-When you install the Pathauto module, you can access
+When you install the Pathauto module, you can access to new tabs with some related actions.
+I wannna

-Well, maybe the first interesting thing is that the Pathauto module is providing us with a new Entity called "PathAutoPattern", available for processing new patterns.
-But we have to do some initial questions...what kind of entity is?
-Let's ask some previus questions.

 ## Creating some resources